 Such efforts may fall short in facilitating women’s political participation.
-China’s 2017 ranking in the WEF’s Global Gender Gap report has fallen 25 places since 2006, placing it at 77th out of 144 countries.
-With the exception of France, all members of the G-7 witnessed a similar decline.
-In contrast, some countries rose in the rankings, such as Chile, which jumped from 56th place in 2006 to 36th in 2017.
+China’s 2018 ranking in the WEF’s Global Gender Gap report has fallen 26 places since 2006, placing it at 78th out of 149 countries.
+Three of the G-7 countries — the US, Japan, and Germany — witnessed a similar decline.
+In contrast, some countries rose in the rankings, such as Chile, which jumped from 56th place in 2006 to 31st in 2018.

 Chinese women have become more active in asserting their rights through protest, but outlets for activism are increasingly difficult to find.
 China’s recent participation in the ‘Me Too’ movement, in which Chinese women campaigned against sexual abuses and exploitation in universities and workplaces, was met with swift censorship.
 The movement’s hashtag on China’s popular microblogging website, Weibo, was removed by censors shortly after it gained traction online.

 Previous instances of activism also faced pushback from the government.
 The Feminist Five, a group of five Chinese women famous for their social activism, were arrested in 2015 over plans to protest sexual harassment in subways.
 They are still labeled “criminal suspects” despite their release from prison.